wcx0206/astro-dracula-blog/src/content/posts/en/const-and-constexpr-in-cpp.md

 ---
+title: const and constexpr in C++
 abbrlink: 3358bcc1
 categories:
 - CS
 - Languages
 - C & Cpp
-date: 2023-03-24 21:21:42
 tags:
 - cpp
 - programming-language
-- const-usage
-- constexpr
+- const
-title: const and constexpr in C++
-toc: true
+date: 2023-03-24 21:21:42
 ---

-I have written a post about `const` in C++ in Chinese before, but [it](/posts/7ec6ba38) was too verbose and unclear. :( So, I decided to rewrite it.
+In this blog post, I will list the various uses of const in C++.

 <!--more-->

-## BASIC USAGE OF CONST

-### MODIFIES BASIC DATE TYPE WITH CONST
+## Basic Usage of Const

+### Modifies Basic Date Type With Const

 The most basic usage of `const` is to define a constant.
 A constant is a variable whose value cannot be changed after initialization.